-2.04 Grading and Surfacing Schools
+2.04 Grading and Surfacing at Schools

-All required off-street parking areas shall be at least graded and graveled.
+All required off-street parking areas shall at a minimum be graded and graveled.

 2.05 Commercial and Light Manufacturing Uses Generating Greater than 25 auto trips per day Commercial and light manufacturing uses capable of generating traffic volumes of greater than twenty-five (25) auto trips per day shall be located on an arterial street or highway to lessen the impact on local and collector City public streets.
-Access to commercial and light-manufacturing uses shall ingress and egress standards for arterial streets or highways.
+Access to commercial and light-manufacturing uses shall meet ingress and egress standards for arterial streets or highways.